na-na-hi/renget/archive/megathread-games.md

 # ☣️ ➜ Untrustworthy Websites

-- Following items have historically or still currently show unethical behavior, poor regulation, or the deliberate injection of malware.
-Some of them are misleading fake clones that dishonorably employ the name of a previous, well-known brand to lure users.
+- Unethical behavior, poor regulation, or the deliberate injection of malware.
+- Fake clones that dishonorably employ the name of a well-known brand to lure users.

+&nbsp;

 WEBSITE | URL
 :---- | :----